-For students entering Moravian College in the Fall of 2017, there are two types of exam.
-Students who did not take the SAT or ACT, or with scores below a minimum cutoff will be asked to take the ALEKS placement exam.
-All others will be asked to take a departmental exam.
+For students entering Moravian College in the Fall of 2018, there are two types of exam.
+Students who took calculus in high school will take a departmental, calculus-based exam.
+All other students will take the ALEKS placement exam.
 In either case you should begin with the May registration page on AMOS.

 If you took the ALEKS exam then the Department of Mathematics and Computer Science recommends the following minimum ALEKS scores for the courses listed below.
 If you have scored below the cutoff listed we strongly recommend you spend time in the Prep and Learning portion of the ALEKS system and take the exam again before attempting these courses.